Shiby-Mathew/README-Generator/README.md

 ## Description

-This application is for generating README file automatically
+This is a demo application, generating README file automatically

 ## Installation

 The following necessary software/tools must be installed to run this application:

-No need to install.
-This is a demo
+This is a demo, no need to insatll

 ## Usage